knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 #### Illusions of Competence

-1. Recall jsut after reading is much more efficient then rereading the book.
+1. Recall just after reading is much more efficient then rereading the book.
 2. The retrieval process itself enhances deep learning and help us performing hunks.
 3. Building connections between chunks, before the basic chunks are embedded in the brain, does not works well.
-4. using recall, mental retrieval of the key ideas, rather than passive re-reading, will make your study time more focused and effective.
+4. Using recall, mental retrieval of the key ideas, rather than passive re-reading, will make your study time more focused and effective.
 5. Re-reading is good only when its becomes exercise in spaced repetition.
 6. Merely glancing at a solution and thinking you know it yourself is one of the most common _Illusion of competence_ in learning.
 7. You must have the information persisting in your memory, if you are to master the material well enough to think creatively with it.
 8. Be careful of highlighting too much.
 Notes and comments are very good idea.
 (Todo)
 9. Recall helps you test and testing is very important to deal with Illusions of competence.
-10. Recalling material when you are outside your usual place of study cn also help you strengthen your grasp on the material.
+10. Recalling material when you are outside your usual place of study can also help you strengthen your grasp on the material.

 ### Seeing the Bigger Picture